MarkJasonE/LandingSitesOnMars/README.md

 <h2>Project Objective</<h2>
-Select from the MOLA map the 20 safest regions (670km X 335km) that are near the Martian equator.
-Then choose a region for our lander.
+<p>Select from the MOLA map the 20 safest regions (670km X 335km) that are near the Martian equator.
+Then choose a region for our lander.</p>

 <h2>Requirements For Landing On Mars</<h2>
 *Add